Hibiscus Peach White Iced Tea

 Directions

-Fill glasses with ice, pour over the chilled hibiscus peach white iced tea, and garnish with peach slices and a dried hibiscus flower if desired.
+Fill glasses generously with ice.
+Pour the chilled hibiscus peach white iced tea over the ice and garnish with fresh peach slices and a dried hibiscus flower if desired.
+Serve immediately while the colour is vivid and the aroma is at its cleanest.

 *Notes :